tonykastaneda/.dotfiles/README.md

-# DotFile
+# CleanBoot
-My personal vimrc and zshrc files with plugins
+My start up script for a new mac

 ## Vim & Zsh Installer Script
 ```